Pen and Parsimony: Carriages in the Novels of Jane Austen

 Jane Austen refers to horse-drawn carriages almost 400 times in her novels.
 From Mr. Thorpe’s “well hung, town-built” gig, to Anne Wentworth’s “very pretty landaulette,” to the chaise and four that brings Mr. Bingley to Netherfield, her references are remarkably specific.

-What is she trying to tell us?
-In this two-part video series, Sandy Lerner translates the language of carriages for modern readers.
+What is Austen trying to tell us?
+Watch this two-part video series, beautifully produced by Sandy Lerner, and find out.
+Be sure to read her blog post introducing the series as well.
+There, Lerner describes how she started driving carriages and was inspired to translate the once-familiar language of carriages for modern readers.

 Sandy Lerner, OBE, cofounded Cisco Systems in 1984, moved on to create the cosmetics company Urban Decay, and now owns and operates an organic farm.
 Her foundation acquired a 125-year lease on Chawton House, funded its restoration, and established Chawton House Library, a center for the study of women’s literature in English during the period 1600-1830.
 Lerner is the author of Second Impressions, a sequel to Pride and Prejudice, and Caticons: 4,000 Years of Art Imitating Cats, and has many other pursuits, including carriage-driving and jewelry-making.
 She has been driving carriages since 1994 and is a founding member of the Four-in-Hand Club of America.